kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 ```

 This `MeshHTTPRoute` is created in a `payment-ns` namespace and routes traffic straight to `internal-ns` which should
 not be possible.
-We want to forbid selecting `backendRef` from namespace different than policy namespace if top level
+We want to forbid selecting `backendRef` from namespace different from policy namespace if top level
 targetRef is `MeshGateway`.

 Since our `MeshGateway` is cluster scoped it is not limited to single namespace.
 You can direct traffic to any namespace